sxck1337/config-system/README.md

 ## Usage

 To use this library, simply include the "config.hpp" header file and create a Config object.
 Then, you can use the `Set()` and `Get()` member functions to store and retrieve configuration values, respectively.
+The `Get()` function now also creates the value if it didn't find it.
 For example:

 ```c++